Gunnar GourasProfessor, Directly Appointed, Professor of Experimental Neurology

 Our work took a different direction from the main stream of AD research that focused on extracellular β-amyloid (Aβ) peptides with our discovery of the accumulation of Aβ within AD vulnerable neurons of human brains (Gouras et al., 2000).
 Following this work, we were the 1st group to report on the physical association between altered AD-linked Aβ peptides and synapses in the brain, showing that Aβ preferentially accumulates and associates with subcellular pathology within synapses in AD (Takahashi et al., 2002; 2004; Capetillo-Zarate et al., 2011).
 Using dual-immuno-electron microscopy we further showed that early tau alterations initiate in Aβ accumulating synaptic terminals in the brain (Takahashi et al., 2010).
 We were also the first group to use primary neurons from AD transgenic mice to model Aβ accumulation in culture (Takahashi et al., 2004) and subsequently to report on selective Aβ dependent alterations in synaptic proteins and neurotransmitter receptors, including surface glutamate receptors and PSD-95 (Almeida et al., 2005).
 A major effort of our group has been to determine the cell biological mechanism(s) by which Aβ peptides initiate dysfunction of synapses in AD.
-We provided evidence for Aβ-dependent dysfunction in the ubiquitin proteasome system and multivesicular body (MVB) sorting pathway (Almeida et al., 2006).
-Moreover, we carried out studies on the mechanism whereby β-amyloid antibodies can reduce Aβ peptides and protect synapses in cellular models of AD, providing a biological mechanism for a leading therapeutic direction for AD: Aβ immunotherapy (Tampellini et al., 2007); this work provided novel findings that antibodies can act within neurons after internalization.
-In addition, we provided insights into Aβ modulation of the mTOR pathway, a central signaling pathway that is implicated in among others, aging and synaptic plasticity (Ma et al., 2010).
+We provided evidence for Aβ-dependent dysfunction in the ubiquitin proteasome system and the multivesicular body (MVB) sorting pathway (Almeida et al., 2006).
+Moreover, we carried out studies on the cellular mechanisms whereby β-amyloid antibodies can reduce Aβ peptides and protect synapses in cell models of AD, providing a biological mechanism for a leading therapeutic direction for AD: Aβ immunotherapy (Tampellini et al., 2007); this work provided novel findings that antibodies can act within neurons after internalization.
+In addition, we provided insights into Aβ modulation of the mTOR pathway, a central signaling pathway that is implicated in among others, aging and synaptic plasticity (Ma T et al., 2010).

 For our most comprehensive review on intraneuronal Aβ, see Gouras GK et al., ACTA Neuropathol, 2010.
 For a review focused on therapy, see Gouras et al., Neurotherapeutics, 2015.